 La Casita Torres offers a beautiful outdoor swimming pool and air conditioning and is close to all local attractions.
 The recommended luxury hotel, Paradera Park Aruba, is one of the best hotels in Aruba, with an outdoor pool and a cooler, and beach chairs available for your beach day!

-- Best Budget Vacation Rental in Paradera: La Casita Torres
+- Budget Vacation Rental in Paradera: La Casita Torres

-- Best Mid-Range Condo Hotel in Paradera: La Felicidad
+- Mid-Range Condo Hotel in Paradera: La Felicidad

-- Best Luxury Condo Hotel in Paradera: Paradera Park Aruba
+- Luxury Condo Hotel in Paradera: Paradera Park Aruba

 What is the best area to stay in Aruba?